-(C) If a system draws water from more than one (1) source and the sources are combined before distribution, the system must sample at an entry point to the distribution system during periods of normal operating conditions when water representative of all sources is being used.
+- (i) a system draws water from more than one (1) source; and - (ii) the sources are combined before distribution;

+the system must sample at an entry point to the distribution system during periods of normal operating conditions when water representative of all sources is being used.
-(D) The commissioner may reduce the total number of samples that must be analyzed by allowing the use of compositing.
-Compositing of samples must be done by certified laboratory personnel.
-Composite samples from a maximum of five (5) samples are allowed, provided that if the lead concentration in the composite sample is greater than one-thousandth (0.001) milligram/liter (mg/l) or the copper concentration is greater than one hundred sixty-thousandths (0.160) mg/l, then either of the following shall be done:

-(i) A follow-up sample shall be taken and analyzed within fourteen (14) days at each sampling point used in the composite.

-(ii) If duplicates of or sufficient quantities from the original samples from each sampling point used in the composite are available, the system may use these instead of resampling.

-(2) Where the results of sampling indicate the maximum permissible source water levels established under section 42(b)(4) of this rule have been exceeded, the commissioner may require that one (1) additional sample be collected as soon as possible after the initial sample was taken (but not to exceed two (2) weeks) at the same sampling point.
-If a confirmation sample required by the commissioner is taken for lead or copper, then the results of the initial and confirmation sample shall be averaged in determining compliance with the maximum permissible levels specified by the commissioner.
-Any sample value below the detection limit shall be considered to be zero (0).
-Any value above the detection limit but below the practical quantitation level shall either be considered as the measured value or be considered one-half ($\frac{1}{2}$) the practical quantitation level.
+- (D) The commissioner may reduce the total number of samples that must be analyzed by allowing the use of compositing according to the following: - (i) Compositing of samples must be done by certified laboratory personnel. - (ii) Composite samples from a maximum of five (5) samples are allowed, provided that if the lead concentration in the composite sample is greater than one-thousandth (0.001) milligram/liter (mg/L) or the copper concentration is greater than one hundred sixty-thousandths (0.160) mg/L, then either of the following shall be done: - (AA) A follow-up sample shall be taken and analyzed within fourteen (14) days at each sampling point used in the composite. - (BB) If duplicates of or sufficient quantities from the original samples from each sampling point used in the composite are available, the system may use these instead of resampling. - (2) Where the results of sampling indicate the maximum permissible source water levels established under section 42(b)(4) of this rule have been exceeded, the commissioner may require that one (1) additional sample be collected as soon as possible after the initial sample was taken (but not to exceed two (2) weeks) at the same sampling point.
+The additional sample shall meet the following: